Biological hierarchies emerged from natural characteristics of number theory: Results

 \subsection{Development of the model by web-based formalism}

-Here, we introduce an analogy to supersymmetry to further describe the time development of our model.
-First, consider Bochner's conjecture: for $\phi$ to be a characteristic function of the probability, the following three conditions are both necessary and sufficient: (I) $|\phi|/2$ is a positive constant; (II) $|\phi(\Re(s))|/2$ is continuous when $\Re(s) = 0$; (III) $|\phi(0)|/2 = 1$.
-Therefore, $\phi(-\Re(s)) = \overline{\phi(\Re(s))}$.
-Next, we consider the transactional interpretation of quantum physics \cite{Cramer1986} to explain the time symmetry of our model.
-Based on this, we develop a supersymmetry matrix:
+We introduce an analogy to supersymmetry to describe the time development of the model.
+Begin with a Hodge--Kodaira decomposition for the function $\phi$: where $I:\phi\mapsto v=\ln N_k/\ln\Im(s)$ is the map used to define the relevant cohomology groups, as in \cite{Adachi2017}.

+First consider Bochner's criterion for $\phi$ to be a characteristic function of a probability distribution.
+The following three conditions are necessary and sufficient: \begin{enumerate} \item $|\phi|/2$ is a positive constant; \item $|\phi(\Re(s))|/2$ is continuous at $\Re(s)=0$; \item $|\phi(0)|/2=1$. \end{enumerate} From these conditions it follows that $\phi(-\Re(s))=\overline{\phi(\Re(s))}$.

+To express time symmetry we adopt a transactional interpretation and construct a supersymmetry matrix built from advanced and retarded components of $\phi$: